 Courses at 2nd semester:

-Politics, planning and governance (5 ECTS)
+Sustainable Transport and Mobility (5 ECTS)

 Systems consist of many different components which interact with one another.
 It is important to understand these interactions to recognise that one individual decision can affect a range of other components within a sustainable city.
 These relationships will be the key focus of this course and it will most often be from a technical rather than a social perspective.
-The course is organised into five main themes that are applicable to each sector in the city.
-In order to cover each sector during the semester each theme is illustrated with a case study from one of the sectors.
-The five themes are:

 Internship, study abroad or “prolonged project period”